andrewcalderwood/CosumnesRiverRecharge/README.md

 # GWFlowModel
- Hold Modflow and UCODE runfiles
+ Hold Modflow and UCODE developmental files including: python jupyter notebooks using flopy, python scripts and functions created to assist data cleaning, post-processing tools and more.